akka/akka/akka-docs/java/camel.rst

 application transforms the content of the Akka homepage, http://akka.io, by replacing every occurrence of *Akka* with *AKKA*.
 To run this example, add a Boot class that starts the actors.
-After starting the :ref:`microkernel-scala`, direct the browser to http://localhost:8875 and the transformed Akka homepage should be displayed.
+After starting the :ref:`microkernel-java`, direct the browser to http://localhost:8875 and the transformed Akka homepage should be displayed.
 Please note that this example will probably not work if you're behind an HTTP proxy.